data-miner00/Dp/Dp.Creational.Builder/README.md

 Just an epiphany, I think I understand the builder pattern more now.
 I can use the existing `User` and `UserBuilder`, extend the builder to have `InternalUserBuilder`, `ExternalUserBuilder` etc to have each concrete builder to fill in the relevant information and create a concrete user.
 Just still have doubts on why a Director class is needed.
 Is it necessary?

+It works like a recipe, here is this recipe, build this for me, something like that.

 Todo
 - [ ] Implement `InternalUserBuilder` and `ExternalUserBuilder`